Food & Nutrition: CPD Supervised Practice Experience

 - Immunizations for MMR (2 doses) AND titer

 - Immunization for Hep B AND titer

 - Immunization for Tetanus/Diphtheria within 10 years or Tdap Booster

 - 2-Step Tuberculin Skin Test with annual update OR chest X-ray

 Note that immunizations and the Tuberculin Skin Test are available through FSU Health Services for a nominal charge.

 Many facilities affiliated with the CPD require Criminal Record Information (CORI) checks for employees and students who affiliate with them.
 Therefore, all students entering the Coordinated Program in Dietetics are required to have the CORI conducted by the Framingham State University Human Resource Office.
 Some sites, for example school nutrition programs, conduct their own CORI, so it is possible that a student would have the CORI conducted multiple times.

-All students are placed in a public school setting for the School Nutrition practicum.
+Some students complete their foodservice supervised practice in a public school, however, ALL students are placed in a public school setting for the School Nutrition practicum.
 Massachusetts requires fingerprinting for all students affiliating at these schools.
-Fingerprinting is managed by IdentiGo.
-The University reimburses students for the $35.00 cost.
+Fingerprinting is scheduled through http://identogo.com/FP/Massachusetts.aspx.

 Part-time completion of the supervised practice

 On a space-available basis, the suggested course sequence may be altered.
 You should speak to the CPD Director concerning alternate scheduling or part-time options.